 About the Local Sustainability Impacts Category

-The Local Sustainability Impacts Award recognizes a partnership involving small organizations, such as non-profits, community groups or businesses, working on collaborative, replicable efforts to respond to local sustainability challenges.
-Projects may include neighborhood-scale efforts, community-led practices or environmental stewardship initiatives.
+The Local Sustainability Impacts Award recognizes a partnership involving small organizations— such as non-profits, faith and community groups, or local businesses—working on collaborative, replicable efforts to respond to local sustainability challenges, improve community environmental health, or practices and engagement to advance environmental justice.
+Projects may include neighborhood-scale efforts, community-led practices, or environmental stewardship initiatives.

 Barr Engineering Co. is honored to be part of the Local Sustainability Impacts category of the 2020 Environmental Initiative Awards.
 We appreciate that this award provides an opportunity to showcase and recognize the successful ways our local communities can build partnerships and strive for equitable social impact while developing collaborative solutions to Minnesota’s environmental problems.
 Barr has long been committed to the local community where we work.
 We have collaborated with clients through our sustainably-focused project work in both the public and private sector, and we have seen first-hand that the most successful projects are those developed through strong partnerships.
 We recognize that working together to help communities and the environment is one of the best ways to drive progress, and we greatly value EI’s willingness to support the conversations needed to find a path forward.